XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

 this draft, it is assumed that there is a correspondence between S-NSSAI and the IETF Network Slice service identifier in the management plane.

+ToDo: there is no direct relationship between 3GPP control plane signalling and IETF control plane.
+Add sentence on this respect to provide some description here (Xuesong).

 Note: to ensure consistency with NBI YANG model (i.e., service tag)